Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

     10 2      4096
     # ℹ 50,250 more rows

-How can I visually compare these two sets of data?

 ### TF

 calculate the frequency for each word for the works of Jane Austen, the Brontë sisters, and H.G.
-Wells by binding the data frames together
+Wells by binding the data frames together - RECALCULATE THIS TOO - per review, per review type, recheck activity 9 to make sure that seems right

 ``` r
 frequency <- tokens_df |>